There are lots of options available to international students who want to stay and work in the UK after their studies.

 The Graduate Route

-From summer 2021, international students will be able to benefit from two years’ work experience in the UK upon graduation, through the new Graduate Route.
+From 1 July 2021, international students who have successfully completed an undergraduate or master’s degree will be able to benefit from two years’ work experience in the UK upon graduation, through the new Graduate Route.
+Students who complete their PhD will be able to stay for three years.

 Here is everything you need to know:

-- Successful applicants on this route will be able to stay and work, or look for work, in the UK at any skill level for a maximum period of two years.
+- Successful applicants on this route will be able to stay and work, or look for work, in the UK at any skill level for a maximum period of two years if they have successfully completed an undergraduate or master’s degree.
+PhD graduates will be able to stay for three years.
 Graduates will be able to switch into skilled work once they have found a suitable job.

-- The new route will be launched in the summer of 2021, meaning that any eligible student who graduates in the summer of 2021 or after will be able to apply for the route.
+- The new route will be launched on 1 July 2021, meaning that any eligible student who graduates after this date will be able to apply for the route.
 This includes students who have already started their courses.

-- The Graduate Route will require a new visa application.
+- The Graduate Route will require a new visa application, which will only be possible from inside the UK.

-- It will include the payment of a visa fee and the Immigration Health Surcharge.
-The exact fee will be set out in due course.
+- It will include the payment of a visa fee of £700 and the Immigration Health Surcharge at the full rate of £624 per year.

-For more information, and to view frequently asked questions, visit the Home Office blog.
+For more information on the Graduate Route, and to view frequently asked questions, visit the Home Office blog.

 You can find out more information about working after your studies on the UKCISA website.